 - Final high school transcripts.

-- A minimum cumulative high school GPA of 85 or above is required.
+- A minimum cumulative high school GPA of 80 or above is required

 - A minimum Biology/Living Environment regents score of 75 or a minimum Biology/Living Environment non-regents course grade of 80 (non-regents courses must include a lab component).

 - Placement into MATH 102: Intermediate Algebra with Trigonometry (or higher).
 A math placement exam is required for all students who have not completed college-level algebra (or higher) coursework.

-- A minimum score of 62 on the TEAS exam (This will increase to a minimum of 68 for the Fall of 2022).
+- A minimum score of 62 on the TEAS exam.
 Students are allowed a maximum of two attempts at the TEAS.
 It is recommended that students wait a minimum of 6 weeks before repeating the exam if the desired score is not achieved after the first attempt.
 Exam scores are valid for 2 years from the date of the exam.
-Please note that an admissions decision will not be made until official TEAS exam scores have been submitted.

 To apply, submit: